 The Semantic Web offers a compelling vision, yet it also raises many difficult challenges.
 One of the key challenges is to find semantic correspondences between ontologies.
-Ontology is a key factor for enabling interoperability in the Semantic Web [7].
+Ontology is a key factor for enabling interoperability in the Semantic Web [6].
 However, it has long been argued that there is no one single universal shared ontology, which will be applauded by all players.
-It seems clear that ontologies face the same or even harder problems with respect to heterogeneity as any other piece of information [29].
+It seems clear that ontologies face the same or even harder problems with respect to heterogeneity as any other piece of information [30].
 The attempts to improve system interoperability will therefore rely on the reconciliation of different ontologies used in different systems.
 The reconciliation is often approached by manual or semi-automated integration of ontologies.
 The technical issue here is to help resolving ontology mismatches that evidently appear in semantic integration.

-One of the fundamental elements of the ontology integration process is to establish mappings between ontologies.
-Mapping processes typically involve analyzing the ontologies and comparing them to determine the correspondences among concepts and detect possible conflicts.
-Sets of mapping assertions are the main output of mapping processes.
+One of the fundamental elements of the ontology integration process is to establish a mapping between ontologies.
+Mapping processes typically involve analyzing the ontologies and comparing them to determine the correspondence among concepts and detect possible conflicts.
+A set of mapping assertions is the main output of a mapping process.
 The mapping assertions can be used directly in a translator component, which translates statements that are formulated by different ontologies.
 Alternatively, a follow-up integration process can use the mappings to detect merging points.

 So, interoperability among applications in heterogeneous systems depends critically on the ability to map between their corresponding ontologies.
-Today, mapping between ontologies is still largely done by hand, in a labor-intensive and error-prone process [14].
-In this paper, we present a heuristic mapping method and a prototype mapping system that support the process of semiautomatic ontology mapping for the purpose of improving semantic interoperability in heterogeneous systems.
-The approach is based on the idea of semantic enrichment, i.e. using instance information of the ontologies to enrich the original ontologies and calculate similarities between elements in two ontologies.
+Today, matching between ontologies is still largely done by hand, in a labor-intensive and error-prone process [15].
+As a consequence, semantic integration issues have now become a key bottleneck in the deployment of a wide variety of information management applications.

-2 Overview of the approach
+2. Overview of the approach